etiennestuder/teamcity-build-scan-plugin/README.md

 1. In TeamCity, on the build configuration for which you want to integrate Gradle Enterprise, create 3 configuration parameters:

    - `buildScanPlugin.gradle-enterprise.url` - the URL of the Gradle Enterprise instance to which to publish the Build Scan
-   - `buildScanPlugin.gradle-enterprise.allow-untrusted-server` - whether it is ok to communicate with an untrusted server (opt)
    - `buildScanPlugin.gradle-enterprise.extension.version` - the version of the [Gradle Enterprise Maven extension](https://docs.gradle.com/enterprise/maven-extension/) to apply
-   - `buildScanPlugin.ccud.extension.version` - the version of the [Common Custom User Data Maven extension](https://github.com/gradle/common-custom-user-data-maven-extension) to apply (opt)
+   - `buildScanPlugin.ccud.extension.version` - the version of the [Common Custom User Data Maven extension](https://github.com/gradle/common-custom-user-data-maven-extension) to apply (optional)

+2. Optionally, provide additional configuration parameters for your environment:

+    - `buildScanPlugin.gradle-enterprise.allow-untrusted-server` - allow communication with an untrusted server; set to `true` if your Gradle Enterprise instance is using a self-signed certificate
-   - `buildScanPlugin.command-line-build-step.enabled` - enable Gradle Enterprise integration for all jobs using the CommandLineRunner (opt)
+    - `buildScanPlugin.command-line-build-step.enabled` - enable Gradle Enterprise integration for all command-line build steps; by default only steps using the `Maven` runner are enabled
+    - `buildScanPlugin.log-parsign.enabled` - use log parsing to extract Build Scan urls; required if the default mechanism for capturing Build Scan links is not working

-1. Trigger your Maven build.
+3. Trigger your Maven build.

-1. Find the links of the published build scans in the _Overview_ section of each TeamCity build.
+4. Find the links of the published build scans in the _Overview_ section of each TeamCity build.

 _Note: For Maven, the Gradle Enterprise Maven extension and the Common Custom User Data Maven extension are currently hard-coded to versions 1.14.2 and 1.10.1, respectively._